 The 76-credit-hour degree program is designed to prepare graduate students for careers as advanced practitioners, college and university educators, researchers, theoreticians, consultants, program evaluators, and organization administrators.
 The Ph.D. program is offered in both residential and distance learning formats.
 These flexible formats allow mid-career working adults and those unable to attend the residential program, to study conflict resolution in a creative, rigorous, and structured fashion.
-The distance learning Ph.D. program is the only one in the fields of peacemaking and conflict resolution.
+The distance learning Ph.D. program is one of the few offered nationally in the fields of peacemaking and conflict resolution.
 Students enrolled in the distance learning program participate in Residential Institutes on the main campus twice per year, as well as online Web-based courses.